egorborisov/mlflow_example/README.md

 ```

+You may also start from docker setup: `docker-compose -f docker/mlserve/docker-compose.yml build` and `docker-compose -f docker/mlserve/docker-compose.yml up`

-Then, we can run mlserver start and it's done.
+Then, we can run `mlserver start .` and it's done.
 After that, we can check the documentation for our model and inspect the expected data structure via swagger:

 ![](img/mlserver.png)